 MONTHLY MEETINGS: 700-900pm (social hr from 6-7), Last Tues of the month.
-The Pit Room; CONTACT US via email: texasflyfishers@gmail.com WHY JOIN: Dedicated to the promotion of fly fishing education, conservation, and outdoors ethics.
+St. Thomas Presbyterian Church; CONTACT US via email: texasflyfishers@gmail.com WHY JOIN: Dedicated to the promotion of fly fishing education, conservation, and outdoors ethics.
 Detailed benefits below.

 Volume 12 – Issue 3: Fall Edition 2025 As fall settles in, many of us find ourselves wondering what the season ahead will bring.
 The past few months have been emotionally intense — floods, shootings, legislation, and more.
 It’s been a lot to take in.